-Ex-Ferndale housing director gets 1-15 years in pill theft scheme
+Ex-housing director gets 1-15 years in pill theft case

 Pontiac — Describing an ex-Ferndale Housing Commission executive director convicted of breaking into tenants' apartments and stealing their prescription drugs a "danger to the community" an Oakland Circuit judge sentenced the woman to one to 15 years in prison Monday for violating terms of her probationary sentence.

 Deborah E. Wilson, 53, of Clinton Township had entered a no contest plea Jan.
 22 before Judge Denise Langford Morris on two counts of second-degree home invasion and illegal possession of the drug oxycodone.
 She was sentenced Feb.
 26 to three years of probation with the possibility of having her criminal record expunged upon completion of all conditions, including no use of alcohol or controlled substances.

 But Wilson showed up at a meeting the next day with her probation officer with a 0.24 blood alcohol level; was hospitalized and "clean for a minute," according to Morris before a March 19 probation meeting where she posted a 0.11 blood-alcohol level.